 VoicePocker indexes the voices wich are available on your computer.

-Then, in the settings, you can select up to 25 of these voices, set their speed, customize their name ...
+Then, in the Editing Window, you can select up to 25 of these voices, set their speed, customize their name ...

 VoicePicker is now ready to read any text using any of the selected voices.

-- To read a text, select it and drop it in the window of VoicePicker on the voice you want.
+- To read a text (or a text file), select it and drop it in the window of VoicePicker on the voice you want.

 - To read the clipboard contents, just click on the voice you want.

 - Choose between "Listen now" and "Save as audio file" (in AIFF or M4A format).